 fingernail clippers: These are for use after the first month or two, when nails are still soft enough to peel.

 nasal aspirators (pointy bulbs work better on small babies, two-piece bulbs on toddlers): You won't understand these until you have a baby with a first cold who can't breathe, and you realize the baby can't blow the congestion out alone.
-If it had been available when our boys were small, I'd have gotten a Nosefrida -- many parents rave about it!
+If it had been available when ours were small, I'd have gotten a Nosefrida -- many parents rave about it!

 charcoal, and syrup of ipecac: For the first-aid kit, in case of accidental poisoning or medication overdose.
 Have the directions, and the number of Poison Control, where you can get to them fast.